Understanding the Otherkin Phenomenon

 Ever wonder if those "diversity and inclusion" initiatives actually work?
 Let's peek behind the curtain, shall we?

 • Successful implementations often start with clear policy changes.
 Companies that openly support diverse identities, like allowing employees to express their otherkin identity respectfully, tend to foster a more inclusive environment.
 This, in turn, can boost morale and productivity.
+For example, a company might allow an employee to use a non-human avatar in internal video calls if it aligns with their identity, provided it doesn't disrupt professional communication.

 • Innovative solutions include attribute-based access control (abac).
 Instead of rigid role assignments, access is granted based on individual characteristics.
 For instance, if someone has skills in vulnerability testing (regardless of their identity), they get access to those systems.